Billy Butlin: Further camps

-On 2 July 1960 Butlin planned to open his holiday camp at Bognor, but because of flooding it was not ready.
+On July 2 1960, Butlin planned to open his holiday camp at Bognor, but because of flooding it was not ready.
 Butlin offered his patrons the chance to be re-sited at Clacton or to stay and help complete the camp's construction.
 A number opted to stay and help, and received a free bottle of champagne as a reward.
 Once opened, the camp quickly became popular, accommodating around 5,000 campers and another 5,000 day visitors.

 In the winter of 1961, Butlin began work on his camp in Minehead.
 The site opened to the public on 26 May 1962 having cost £2 million to construct.
 Over the next decade several attractions were added to the site.
 A miniature railway was added in 1964, chairlifts in 1965, and a monorail in 1967.

 Butlin's inspiration for his holiday empire had come from a holiday to Barry Island in his twenties, when he had been locked out of his B&B all day by his landlady.
 He finally decided to build the last and smallest of the camps there in 1965.
 Butlin took out a 99-year lease on the headland at Nell's Point, Barry Island, in 1966.
 Construction began in the winter and it opened to campers on 18 June 1966.
-Butlin retired in 1969 and the Barry Island camp was the last opening under his management.
+Butlin retired in 1969 and the Barry Island camp was the last camp opened under his management.